ProgrammingIncluded/tb-watcher/README.md

 * Stores metadata in json format for each specified twitter profile.
 * Neatly organizes tweets by user and takes a snapshot of each tweet.
-* Auto snapshots thread replies and reponses by depth relative to original tweet.
+* Auto snapshots thread replies and reponses.
+Saves structure of replies.
 * Marks potential tweets that are self-retweeted.
 * Allows for manual login (use at own risk.)
 * Removes Tweet Ads.